-Sowing and maintaining a wildflower meadow is one of the simplest and most rewarding gardening tasks you can undertake but there are a few things that are useful to know before venturing into the world of wildflowers.
+Sowing wildflowers and maintaining a wildflower meadow is one of the simplest and most rewarding gardening tasks you can undertake but there are a few things that are useful to know before venturing into the world of wildflowers.

-Size and type of area
+3. The size and type of area

 The area you plan to sow wildflowers in can also impact the particular mix that’s right for you.
 For larger areas, a mix containing grass is ideal as it prevents weeds from cropping up between the plants.
 Alternatively, a mix that contains no grass is more suitable if you wish to sow in a flower bed.
 Like lawn seed, different flowers are suited to different conditions, particularly soils and areas that suffer from the shade.
 Luckily, we’ve got a Clay Soils, Sandy Soils and Shaded Area mix which contain flowers perfect for each environment.